 The apprenticeship scheme, in line with our Capital Youth objectives, aims to stimulate parish mission among young people and raise up a new generation of children and youth workers from within our communities.

 Levi is the Creative Lead at Capital Youth, an initiative from the Diocese of London.
 He volunteers in youth ministry and leads worship at Christ Church W4 in Chiswick.
-Levi studied for a degree in Theology before working in marketing and design.
+Levi completed a degree in Theology before working in marketing and design, bringing both worlds together in his current role at Capital Youth.

 You can adjust all of your cookie settings by navigating the tabs on the left hand side.